Antelope Park Sub-Basin Water Quality Project Cost Share Program

 Due to stormwater runoff, many pollutants typical in urban areas have been found in Antelope Creek and its tributaries.
 The entire City benefits when residents take steps to keep stormwater from flowing directly into storm drains.
 Allowing stormwater to soak into the ground provides a natural filter to break down pollutants.

-Residents within the Antelope Park Sub-Basin (a sub-basin of the Antelope Creek Watershed) can now apply for a cost-sharing program sponsored by the Watershed Management Division.
-Qualifying property owners may be reimbursed for 75% of eligible expenses, up to a max share of $2000 per property.
-You may do the work yourself or hire a professional landscaper.
+Residents within the Antelope Park Sub-Basin (a sub-basin of the Antelope Creek Watershed) could apply for a cost-sharing program sponsored by the Watershed Management Division.
+Qualifying property owners could be reimbursed for 75% of eligible expenses, up to a max share of $2000 per property.

 Reimbursable Project Expenses

 - Gutter, drain tile or stone used to convey water to garden

 - Design and construction labor performed by a landscape professional

 - Property must be within the Antelope Park Sub-Basin.

 - The property owner must submit an application and schedule a site visit before any work is started.